Jchase2/simple-pass-manager/README.md

 ## Features

 * Never stores passwords unencrypted on drive.
-  Uses tmpfs's on the system or if one isn't found, creates one.
 * Shell completion.
 * Display sections or individual username:password lines.

-## Recommended use.

-This is recommended for single user systems, as a multi-user system may allow another user to read a temporary file in a shared tmpfs directory.
-It *could* be safely used on a multi-user system, but at present that requires root and you'd have to remove the checks for /tmp and /dev/shm first.
-This problem may be solved in the future, or maybe I'll rewrite it in C some-time to solve this, but for now as a shell sript these are limitations that we seem to be stuck with.
-At leat as long as we don't want to store any info on the disk.

 ##How to: